flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 To be able to pass these checks, games had to include a copy of Nintendo's logo (in the form of tiles) in its ROM header [@games-dhole], this way Nintendo could make use of **Copyright and Trademark** laws to control the distribution, *Clever huh?*.
 The Gameboy ROM also embeds a copy of the logo to be able to compare it.

-That being said, the boot process is as follows [@anti-piracy-boot]:
+That being said, the boot process is as follows [@anti_piracy-boot]:

 1. After the console is switched on, the CPU starts reading at address **0x00** (Gameboy's ROM location).
 2. RAM and Sound are initialised.